Alan Cumming

-Alan Cumming (born 27 January 1965) is a Scottish actor, director, producer, writer and presenter.
-Known for his roles on stage and screen, he has received numerous accolades including a BAFTA Award, five Emmy Awards, two Tony Awards, and an Olivier Award.
-He received the Laurence Olivier Award for Best Comedy Performance for the West End production of Accidental Death of an Anarchist (1991).
-His other Olivier-nominated roles were in The Conquest of the South Pole (1988), La Bête (1992), and Cabaret (1994).
+Alan Cumming (born 27 January 1965) is a Scottish actor, filmmaker and presenter.
+Known for his roles on stage and screen, he received numerous accolades including a BAFTA Scotland Award for his contribution to film and television.
+He also won the Laurence Olivier Award for Best Comedy Performance for the West End production of Accidental Death of an Anarchist (1991).
+His other Olivier-nominated roles are in The Conquest of the South Pole (1988), La Bête (1992), and Cabaret (1994).
 Cumming won the Tony Award for Best Actor in a Musical for reprising his role as the Emcee on Broadway in Cabaret (1998).
 His other performances on Broadway include Design for Living (2001), and Macbeth (2013).